edwin3663/maze-escape/README.md

 # Limitation of the Program

 The program doesn't do error checking on the maze input file.
 The maze is always rectangular.
-It is also assumed that given maze width, height, coordinate of the exit and entrace match given maze.
+It is also assumed that the given maze width, height, coordinate of the exit and entrance match given maze.